 What Triggers Anxiety?

-Specific situations or actions that lead to the feelings of worry or fear are known as anxiety triggers.
+Specific situations or actions that lead to feelings of worry or fear are known as anxiety triggers.
 In severe cases, these triggers worsen symptoms to the point that an individual suffers a panic attack.
 Panic attacks are sudden episodes of severe and debilitating fear.
 Anxiety attack triggers include both internal factors, such as underlying medical conditions, and external factors, such as stressful life events.

 A list of anxiety triggers includes but is not limited to: